vesta-power-model/vesta/README.md

 CONFIG_IKHEADERS=y
 ```

+If an entry is not present in the boot configuration, you should add it to `/boot/config` or `/boot/config-$(uname -r)` set to `y`.

 Next, you will need to setup `bpf` and `bcc` for your distribution, which is listed in `bcc`'s [installation guide](https://github.com/iovisor/bcc/blob/master/INSTALL.md).
-For this process, you will need to install the kernel headers, `bpf`, and `bcc` which is frequently available through your package manager.
+For this process, you will need to install the kernel headers package, `bpf`, and `bcc` which is frequently available through your package manager.
 The specific packages will differ and can be found in the installation guide, but we provide the instructions here for ease:

 ```
 # debian